 - Elevation Gain: Varies (Moderate)

 If you hop just over the border in Mississippi, you’ll find the scenic Tishomingo State Park.
-This state park is home to some of the coolest, most scenic trails in the area, including the Bear Creek Outcropping Trail, which boasts a massive swinging bridge and otherworldly rock formations in a lush, green forest environment.
+This state park is home to some of the area’s most scenic trails, including the Bear Creek Outcropping Trail.
+The Bear Creek hike boasts a massive swinging bridge and otherworldly rock formations in a lush, green forest environment.
 The whole park is completely spellbinding, and is well worth the drive from Memphis to see these incredible natural landmarks on some of the most underrated trails in the region.

 Additional Resources for Hiking near Memphis